 The Legendary mascot of Pokémon Diamond, Dialga is a member of the Creaton Trio, alongside Palkia and Giratina.
 The three were simultaneously created by Arceus and each given a different dimension to control.
 Palkia controls space in the Spacial World, Dialga controls time in the Temporal World, and Giratina controls antimatter in the Distortion World.
 Although Giratina was banished to the Distortion World for its violent nature, Dialga and Palkia only remain peaceful until they see each other.
 Arceus had to create the Lake Trio, Azelf, Mesprit, and Uxie, to control and calm them should they battle.

 In terms of Pokémon Go, Dialga has incredible stats, but it lacks the moves to make the most of those stats.
-It's still worth having around, especially as it's a Dragon type that doesn't take increased damage from Dragon type moves, but until Niantic gives it better moves, it's not going to be a top contender.
+It's still worth having around, especially as it's a Dragon type that doesn't take increased damage from Dragon type moves, but until Niantic gives it better moves, it;s not what it could be.

 What are the best counters for Dialga in Pokémon Go?

 Dialga is a Steel and Dragon type capable of dealing Dragon, Steel, and Electric damage.
 Unlike most Dragon types, Dialga isn't weak against Dragon type moves.
-Instead, it's weak to Fighting and Ground type damage.
+Instead, its weaknesses include Fighting and Ground types.

 Originally encountered in the Sinnoh region of Gen IV, Lucario beats out every other counter, including Shadows and Megas.
 As a Steel and Fighting type, it resists Dialga's Dragon and Steel type moves.
 Unfortunately, Lucario can only be obtained by evolution and its first stage, Riolu is very hard to come by, only hatching from 10KM Eggs, so many players don't even have one, much less the Candy to power it up.
 Still, if you have Lucario, you'll want Counter and Aura Sphere for the moveset.